Polewali Mandar Regency: Administration

 Notes: (a) including one kelurahan - the district admin centre as named. (b) including one kelurahan - Pappang. (c) including one kelurahan - Batupanga.

 (d) all kelurahan (Darma, Lantora, Madate, Manding, Pekkabata, Polewali, Sulewatang, Takatidung and Wattang).

-(e) including 8 offshore islands. (f) except the desa of Mammi (with a post code of 91311) and the desa of Kuajang and Paku (with a post code of 91351).
+(e) including 8 offshore islands in the Gulf of Mandar. (f) except the desa of Mammi (with a post code of 91311) and the desa of Kuajang and Paku (with a post code of 91351).